Biosphere Reserves Institute

 In 2022, the Biosphere Reserves Institute of the Eberswalde University for Sustainable Development organized the International Conference on “Science and Research in, for and with UNESCO Biosphere Reserves”.
 In this conference, more than 100 participants from 46 countries jointly developed the “Eberswalde Declaration” a proposal to strengthen science, Indigenous and other knowledge systems, as well as research in, for, and with UNESCO Biosphere Reserves.
 In 2022, the Eberswalde Declaration was presented to and endorsed by the International Coordinating Council of the UNESCO “Man and the Biosphere” (MAB) Programme.

-In February 2024, the Biosphere Reserves Institute organized the European Workshop “Research in European UNESCO Biosphere Reserves” that brought together 30 participants, including researchers and practitioners from 16 countries and different biosphere reserves.
+In February 2024, the Biosphere Reserves Institute organized the Workshop “Research in European UNESCO Biosphere Reserves” that brought together 30 participants, including researchers and practitioners from 16 countries and different biosphere reserves.
 It promoted networking and learning on biosphere reserves’ research progress, gaps and collaborations, and data accessibility/management.
-One output was to start developing guidelines for research in biosphere reserves.
-These guidelines have been further developed at the 2024 EuroMAB conference within the workshop “Good practices to develop research strategies, and ethics, diversity and inclusion” and will be finished during this workshop in February 2025.
+A key output of this event was the decision to organize a follow-up workshop dedicated to research strategies in biosphere reserves.
+This workshop, jointly organised with the University of Natural Resources and Life Science Vienna (BOKU), took place at the 2024 EuroMAB conference: "Promoting impactful research in Biosphere Reserves in the context of a changing climate – Good practices to develop research strategies”.
+This February 2025 workshop also aims to reflect on the main results that were achieved, and contribute to further develop the research guidelines.

 Profile of Participants